ecarlisle/nfg-fundraiser/README.md

 As this was more an exercise in Rails and HAML, I used CSS instead of LESS generation.
 Please let me know if that is a concern.

 ##Percent to Goal
-I tried a few approaches to rendering the green around around each fundraiser image.
+I tried a few approaches to rendering the green arc around each fundraiser image.

 * canvas
 * svg